 Here lies the problem with the bill.
-While it’s an undeniable victory in the fight for animal rights, it hasn’t (yet) proved itself as the “revolutionary” moment the government would have us believe.
+While it was an undeniable victory in the fight for animal rights, it hasn’t (yet) proved itself as the “revolutionary” moment the government would have had us believe.

-It may be welcome, necessary, and long overdue, but it’s nowhere near enough as a standalone piece of legislation.
+It may have been welcome, necessary, and long overdue, but it’s nowhere near enough as a standalone piece of legislation.

 Lobsters were included in the bill on recommendation from scientists from the London School of Economics.
 It was originally intended for just vertebrates (like mammals, fish, and birds), but the government amended the bill after experts found that cephalopods (including octopuses, squid, and cuttlefish) and decapod crustaceans (including crabs, lobsters, and crayfish) were also capable of feelings.